View of the Atlanta city skyline at night.

 Curriculum

-The MS in Urban Analytics degree is a one year program (three semesters), designed to give graduates a core of computing, urban planning, and data analysis and visualization skills to identify, analyze, and solve urban problems.
+The MS in Urban Analytics degree is a one-year program (three semesters), designed to give graduates a core of computing, urban planning, and data analysis and visualization skills to identify, analyze, and solve urban problems.
 Students will integrate those skills in an interdisciplinary way that other, single-discipline-oriented urban analytics degrees might not, and will experience a depth of urban problems addressable with data analytics.

 The curriculum includes four learning modules.
 Each student will complete 6 credit hours of coursework from each of the four modules in the first two semesters.
 The remaining 6 credits are completed through a summer capstone in smart cities.